Monynha-Softwares/sustain-life-track/AI_RULES.md

-# AI Rules for Sustain-Life-Track Application
+# AI Rules for Monynha Eco Application

-This document outlines the core technologies and library usage guidelines for the Sustain-Life-Track application.
+This document outlines the core technologies and library usage guidelines for the Monynha Eco application.
 These rules are designed to ensure consistency, maintainability, and adherence to best practices.

 ## Tech Stack Description